-The Japan University Rankings are based on four broad “pillars” (resources, engagement, outcomes and environment) and have a different methodology to the THE World University Rankings.
-Click here to read the full methodology.
+The Japan University Rankings were calculated based on four broad “pillars” (resources, engagement, outcomes and environment).
+They differ from the THE World University Rankings as they are more focused on what institutions offer students rather than on research data.
+Click here to read the full methodology for the Japan rankings.

 Top five universities in Japan

 Scroll down to view universities in the top 150

 Kyoto University is spread across three campuses in Yoshida, Uji and Katsura.
 It is one of Japan’s oldest universities and is consistently ranked highly in Asia.

 Kyoto has about 22,000 students, 10 faculties, 19 graduate schools, 13 research institutes and 21 research and educational centres.

 The university was initially made up of colleges in law, medicine, letters, and science and engineering.
 Within two years, the university opened a library and a hospital.
 Later, it established faculties in economics, agriculture and humanities and the first graduate school was launched in the mid-20th century.

 The institution has produced a number of successful researchers including 10 Nobel prizewinners, two Fields medallists and one Gauss prizewinner.

 The University of Tokyo became the first national university in Japan when it was established in 1877.